KevZ1209/TetrisIEEE/README.md

-# TetrisIEEE
+# Tetris
 Tetris for the Arduino Nano using an Adafruit OLED display.
-Lots of strange, yet effective optimizations to meet the 1KB memory constraint
+Strange, yet effective optimizations to meet the 1KB memory constraint

 # Instructions